Carilion Clinic: Carilion Rockbridge Community Hospital

 Located in Lexington, Virginia, Carilion Rockbridge Community Hospital is a 25 licensed bed critical access facility.
 It also serves as a base for Lifeguard 12.

 Carilion Clinic Saint Albans Hospital

 Located at entrance 5 of the Carilion New River Valley Medical Center, Carilion Clinic Saint Albans Hospital is a 36-bed facility that specializes in treating mental, emotional and addiction issues.
 It is staffed by psychiatrists, nurse practitioners and therapists offering inpatient and outpatient treatment.

 Services offered at the hospital include behavioral health, CONNECT, chemical dependency recover, electroconvulsive therapy, group skills therapy, psychological counseling and psychological evaluations.

 Carilion New River Valley Medical Center (CNRV)

-Located in Radford, Virginia, CNRV is a 146 licensed bed medical center.
+Located in Radford, Virginia, Carilion New River Valley Medical Center (CNRV) is a 146 licensed bed medical center.
 The center provides access to more than 50 specialists including cardiology, obstetrics and gynecology and vascular surgery.
 CNRV is designated as a Level III Trauma Center and serves as a base for Lifeguard 11.
 In addition, CNRV houses the Saint Albans Hospital for Psychiatry and Behavioral Medicine.